zhuolin-tech/Post_Quantum_TLS_Benchmarks/README.md

 ## Project Information

 **Hybrid Classical-Quantum Cryptography in a Post-Quantum World**

+**Georgia Institute of Technology**
+**Atlanta, United States**
 **Authors:**
+- Zhuolin Li
 - Tyler Jeng
 - Shruti Kakubal
-- Zhuolin Li
 - Delaney Gomen
-Georgia Institute of Technology, Atlanta, United States

-This project is part of the Spring 2025 Computer Network Security Project Course at the Georgia Institute of Technology.
+This project is part of the Spring 2025 Computer Network Security Course Project at the Georgia Institute of Technology.
 All rights and intellectual property of this work belong to the above-listed authors.

 ---